ashleyjr/TempThrowie/README.md

 #### Temperature

    - Range between -10C and 50C
-   - In the transmitted byte encoding each increment is worth (60/256)C which is added to -10C
+   - In the transmitted byte encoding each increment is worth 0.234C ((50 - (-10))/256)
+   - The offset is not calibrated

 #### Battery

+   - Range between 3.3V and 7V
+   - In the transmitted byte encoding each increment is worth 0.014V ((7 - 3.3)/256)
+   - The offset is calibrated and 0 represent the lower voltage